Heritage conservation in Queensland

 Heritage in Queensland is protected and conserved using a framework which includes legislation, policies and guidelines.

 The Queensland Heritage Act 1992 provides for the conservation of Queensland’s cultural heritage for the benefit of the community and future generations.
 The Act sets out a framework for identifying and protecting heritage places by:

 - Establishing the Queensland Heritage Council

 The Queensland Heritage Council is an independent statutory authority which provides advice to the Queensland Government on strategic and high priority matters relating to Queensland’s heritage.
 The Queensland Heritage Council decides which places are entered in, or removed from, the Queensland Heritage Register.
 The Council also provides advice about the development of heritage places owned by the State.
 The Queensland Heritage Council receives administrative and professional support from the Department of Environment and Science.

 Archaeological artefact discoveries are protected for 20 business days after they are reported, while historic shipwrecks, aircraft wrecks and the articles associated with them cannot be disturbed without the department’s permission, whether they are reported or not.

 - Providing for the identification and management of local heritage places by local government.
 Under the Queensland Heritage Act 1992, each local government must keep a local heritage register, or have local heritage planning scheme provisions such as an overlay or schedule.
 Local heritage registers or planning scheme provisions identify places of local heritage significance.
-Guideline: Carrying out a heritage survey and Guideline: Identifying and assessing places of local cultural heritage significance in Queensland outline how to identify places and areas of cultural heritage significance.
+The Guideline: Carrying out a heritage survey and Guideline: Identifying and assessing places of local cultural heritage significance in Queensland outline how to identify places and areas of cultural heritage significance.
 Some local governments also employ heritage advisors to provide conservation advice to owners of local heritage places.
 For more information about places that may be in a local heritage register or a planning scheme, contact your local government.

 - Providing for heritage agreements to help manage Queensland’s heritage places.
 Read more about heritage agreements.